Last updated on December 4th, 2024 at 01:27 pm

 Miller loved to break down barriers and social taboos within the pages of his writings.
 Being free was an essential part of his writing and maybe his persona; thus the numerous times he was married and divorced.

-My guess is that he would say that the benefit of travel is to dispel fear and gain understanding and seeing the world in new ways each time you visit a new country or culture is the goal.
-Travel invites you to face your insecurities, break down your walls of racism and judgment and be open to the world as one.
+My guess is that he would say that the benefit of travel is to dispel fear and gain understanding.
+The goal is to see the world in new ways each time you visit a new country or culture.
+Travel invites you to face your insecurities, break down your walls of racism and judgment, and be open to the world as one.

 6. ‘Perhaps travel cannot prevent bigotry, but by demonstrating that all peoples cry, laugh, eat, worry, and die, it can introduce the idea that if we try and understand each other, we may even become friends.’ – Maya Angelou

-God how I have loved Maya Angelou.
+God, how I have loved Maya Angelou.
 Maya Angelou was an American poet, singer, memoirist, and civil rights activist.
-She published seven autobiographies, three books of essays, several books of poetry, and is credited with a list of plays, movies, and television shows spanning over 50 years.
+She published seven autobiographies, three books of essays, and several books of poetry and is credited with a list of plays, movies, and television shows spanning over 50 years.
 (Source Wikipedia)

 In Maya Angelou’s 1993 book, “Wouldn’t Take Nothing for My Journey Now,” is where the above quote originated as she wrote about travel, especially for Americans: